 That’s why it’s important to keep our telomeres long and healthy.

 While telomeres naturally get shorter as we age, certain lifestyle factors can speed up their decline.
 These factors include smoking, lack of physical activity, obesity, stress, exposure to pollution and others.

-Many researchers, including Harvard Medical School geneticist Dr. David Sinclair, believe that addressing one of the above factors can effectively slow down the aging process.
-If you addressed all of them, you might not age at all.
+Many researchers, including Harvard Medical School geneticist Dr. David Sinclair, believe that addressing one or more of the factors outlined in the previous section can effectively slow down the aging process.

 While there is still a lot more research required to figure out how to address all of these signs of aging, we already know how to influence some of them.
 So let’s start with those.

 The five tips below aren’t ranked in any particular order of importance.
 However, I think that you can probably start with #1-3 right away, while #4 requires the purchase of supplements and #5 involves working with a doctor who specializes in anti-aging.

 Fasting or caloric restriction is one of the easiest yet most powerful methods you can use to slow down aging.
 Plus, it doesn’t cost you a thing.